Marrakech for Women – How to Make Your Trip Unique

 Visit the Medina

 As for the walks and the shopping – the medina is the best to do this in Marrakech.
 Be careful but get lost on its streets.
-Stay at the main streets were it is full of people but try to explore as much as you can of this bubbling with life and trade heart of the city.
+Stay on the main streets were it is full of people but try to explore as much as you can of this bubbling with life and trade heart of the city.

-At the medina you will see the abundance of locally produced food, will learn to bargain and will be able to find original handmade gifts… It’s not the most beautiful part of Marrakesh but for sure is the most real one.
+At the medina, you will see the abundance of locally produced food, will learn to bargain and will be able to find original handmade gifts… It’s not the most beautiful part of Marrakesh but for sure is the most real one.

 Visiting the medina as a woman raise some concerns.
 I don’t say it is dangerous to visit it alone, but you should be alert.

 Since 26th of March 2017, Air France has three weekly flights to Marrakech – on Wednesdays, Fridays, and Sundays.
 If you want to combine your trip to Marrakech with a visit to another city, the group Air France-KLM offers up to 132 flights per week for the 2017 summer season to different Moroccan destinations including Agadir, Tangiers, Rabat, Essaouira, and Casablanca.